devalc/SimplyMyWebpage/content/about/header/index.md

 text_align_right: false
 show_title_as_headline: false
 headline: |
-  Hi, my name is Chinmay Deval.
+  Hello there!My name is Chinmay.
 ---

 <!-- this is a subheadline -->
+Thanks for stopping by!